 As their shops begun to open back up, the Hubers and Yoders turned their attention back to the roastery, secured leases and began blind coffee testing to narrow in on the menu.

 The name: Landing on the new brand name of Night Swim was one of the hardest part of the process, James tells me, because both couples and owners love their years-old legacy brands.
 They eventually landed on Night Swim because they wanted something that felt nostalgic, Todd says, and creates a sense of adventure and fun.

 Go deeper: The coffee roasting market tends to be less volatile than the retail business because roasters can sell direct-to-consumer online and generate more consistent revenue from grocery stores.

 - In general, shops that roasted their coffee in-house fared better during the pandemic.

-What’s next: Once the four Night Swim cafés open by this time next year, the Yoders and Hubers will own a total of 12 coffee shops in Charlotte.
+What’s next: Once the four Night Swim cafés open by early 2022, the Yoders and Hubers will own a total of 12 coffee shops in Charlotte.
 Despite that, they tell me the market is still “undersaturated.”

 “The greater Charlotte market could even use more,” Todd says.

 Editor’s note: This article was first published in March 2021 and last updated on August 19, 2021 to include new opening details.